Consultation: Alignment with European medical device regulatory framework

 About the consultation

-The TGA is seeking comments on two measures to further align Australian and European medical device regulatory requirements:
+The TGA sought comments on two measures to further align Australian and European medical device regulatory requirements:

 - Reclassification of all implantable surgical mesh medical devices from a Class IIb (medium to high risk) to Class III (high risk); and